MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 *Azure verification for VMs* makes it possible for supported Azure-exclusive workloads to work outside of the cloud.
 This feature, modeled after the [IMDS attestation](/azure/virtual-machines/windows/instance-metadata-service?tabs=windows#attested-data) service in Azure, is a built-in platform attestation service that is enabled by default on Azure Stack HCI 23H2 or later.
 It helps to provide guarantees for these VMs to operate in other Azure environments.

-For more information about a previous version of this feature on Azure Stack HCI 22H2 or earlier, see [Azure Benefits on Azure Stack HCI](../manage/azure-benefits.md).
+For more information about the previous version of this feature on Azure Stack HCI 22H2 or earlier, see [Azure Benefits on Azure Stack HCI](../manage/azure-benefits.md).

 ## Benefits available on Azure Stack HCI